-Goodwill Accounting Definition
+Goodwill Accounting Term

 A company often acquires goodwill by purchasing another company.
 For example, company A is going to purchase company B. Company B has net tangible assets of $8 million.
 But company A will pay $10 million to acquire company B. Company A is willing to pay a premium because of company B’s good reputation.
 The residual, $2 million, is goodwill, and it shows up on company A’s balance sheet as an intangible asset.
 So, in the case of an acquisition, calculate it using the following formula: